SFDO-Tooling/CumulusCI/docs/robot_new.rst

 |        |                   | from each other.
 They can also align data for readability.                 |
 +--------+-------------------+----------------------------------------------------------------------------+

-For more details on Robot syntax, visit the official `Robot syntax documentation <http://robotframework.org/robotframework/2.9.2/RobotFrameworkUserGuide.html#test-data-syntax>`_.
+For more details on robot syntax, visit the official `robot syntax documentation <http://robotframework.org/robotframework/2.9.2/RobotFrameworkUserGuide.html#test-data-syntax>`_.

 Settings
 ^^^^^^^^

 The Settings section of the ``.robot`` file sets up the entire test suite.
 Configurations established under Settings affect all test cases, including:

-* Suite Setup/Teardown (INSERT ANCHOR LINK - NOT WORKING IN BULLET LIST)
+* `Suite Setup/Teardown`_
 * Documentation, which describes the purpose of the test suite
 * Tags, which allow a user to associate individual test cases with a label

 By including the resource ``cumulusci/robotframework/Salesforce.robot``, which comes with CumulusCI, we inherit useful configuration and keywords for Salesforce testing automatically.
 The ``cumulusci/robotframework/Salesforce.robot`` file was designed to be the primary method of importing all keywords and variables provided by CumulusCI, so it's best practice for the file to be the first item imported in a test file under Settings.
-The ``Salesforce.robot`` file automatically imports the `CumulusCI Library <LINK TODO>`, the `Salesforce Library <LINK TODO>`, and these most commonly used Robot libraries.
+The ``Salesforce.robot`` file automatically imports the `CumulusCI Library <LINK TODO>`, the `Salesforce Library <LINK TODO>`, the third-party `SeleniumLibrary <http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html>`_ for browser testing via Selenium, and these most commonly used robot libraries.

 * `Collections <http://robotframework.org/robotframework/latest/libraries/Collections.html>`_
 * `OperatingSystem <http://robotframework.org/robotframework/latest/libraries/OperatingSystem.html>`_